The Need: Poverty in India

 Education is the key to reducing these figures.
 Education in health and sanitation, skills training, empowering all children, especially girls, better education in schools, positive influence and outlook have all been tried and tested throughout the world in projects and have seen drastic results and drops in the terrible figures above.

-Find out how Gabriel Project Mumbai is working to combine education and food distribution to redress these problems.
+Find out about the innovative GPM "Eat to learn" that combines education and nutrrition to redress these problems.